 The Company is subject to a number of other commitments and contingencies as described in its Annual Report on Form 10-K for the Year Ended December 31, 2003, filed on March 15, 2004.
-During the first six months of 2004, there were no material changes to the information described in Note 19 therein.
+During the first nine months of 2004, there were no material changes other than what is discussed above to the information described in Note 19 therein.

-11. SEGMENT INFORMATION
+12. SEGMENT INFORMATION

-Wabtec has two reportable segments-the Freight Group and the Transit Group.
+Wabtec has two reportable segments - the Freight Group and the Transit Group.
 The key factors used to identify these reportable segments are the organization and alignment of the Company's internal operations, the nature of the products and services, and customer type.
 The business segments are: